ATTENTION!

 Iceberg Point on Lopez Island

 Iceberg Point Nav. aid.
-In the background is Cattle Pass and San Juan Island, beautiful calm day with a little lingering low haze.
+In the background is Cattle Pass and San Juan Island.
+It is a beautiful calm day with a little lingering low haze.
 Across the Strait of Juan De Fuca we were treated to the snow capped Olympic mountains

 Iceberg Point from cattle pass